Astor63/BL2-Mods/Work In Progress/Finesse/FinesseReadMe.md

 - Both Version:
   - The Elemental Effect Chance can toggle from 1% to 40%
   - The Plasma Projectile Speed Mode has a toggle option between Normal/Double/Triple Speed
-  - The Firing Mode has a toggle option between Pocket Rocket or GyroJet explosive bullet (see Compatibility below)
   - The Explosion Impact Type has a toggle option between Explosive/Explosive ForceFlinch/None
   - The Splash Format has a toggle option between Grenade/Rocket/Reaper (see Compatibility below)
   - The working Flaps can be toggle beween On or Off